-Do you want to widen your career options by studying both finance and business management?
-Do you want to study at a business school with highly respected finance and management academics, with some of Britain’s most satisfied students?
+Do you want to gain an understanding of how businesses make financial decisions?
+Would you like to study at a business school with highly respected finance and management academics, with some of Britain’s most satisfied students?

+Individuals who understand management and finance are in increasing demand by employers.
 This course is designed to give you career flexibility after graduation.
-We help you to develop the quantitative skills appropriate for the finance sector, as well as the qualitative, discursive skills appropriate for management and leadership.
-You may seek to lead a finance team within an organisation, pursue a career as a financial analyst or use your business knowledge to work in any area of management.
+We help you to develop the quantitative skills appropriate for the finance sector, as well as the qualitative, discursive skills appropriate for management and leadership, whether you seek to lead a finance team within an organisation, pursue a career as a financial analyst or use your business knowledge to work in any area of management.
 In your third year, you also have the option to undertake a paid work placement to develop your professional skills and further enhance your CV.

 We use real-life examples to apply theory to practice and you regularly have access to our virtual trading floor.
-Here, you can learn how to use real-world Bloomberg data, information and analytics to make better business decisions and practise trading stocks and securities using X_TRADER.
-This industry leading software enables you to trade multiple markets from a single screen.
+Here, you can learn how to use real-world Bloomberg data, information and analytics to make better business decisions and practise trading stocks.

-Your first year introduces you to finance, management, accounting and economics so you receive a fully-rounded business education.
+Your first year introduces you to finance, management and accounting so you receive a fully-rounded business education.
 As your course progresses, you can tailor your studies to your career aspirations by choosing from a selection of optional modules.

 In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This gives you the chance to further develop vital employability skills in areas of research, time management and critical thinking.